invokr/clang-tool-node/README.md

 Installing
 ----------

-The library is available via npm under the name `clang-tool`.
+The library is available via npm under the name `clang_tool`.

 Installation is as easy as:

-    npm install clang-tool
+    npm install clang_tool

 Because each and every distribution feels the need to put the headers for libclang-c in a different place, you might need to add the correct include path